trOnk12/rijksmusem/documentation/README.md

 As a response, **_AdswizzSDK_** will call back `fun willStartPlayingUrl(adStreamManager: AdStreamManager, url: Uri)` with the provided url that has some extra query params added.

-To stop the stream play call the stop function:
+To stop the playing of stream call the stop function:

 ```kotlin
     streamManager?.stop()